HarishvinS/EnergyDataPipeline/README.md

 ## Summary

-This is a energy data processing pipeline, covering dataset selection rationale, data cleaning methodology, and feature engineering decisions.
+This is a energy data processing pipeline and this documentation covers dataset selection rationale, data cleaning methodology, and feature engineering decisions.
 The pipeline processes solar power generation data to create a clean, feature-rich dataset suitable for machine learning applications including forecasting, anomaly detection, and performance analysis.

 Dataset sourced from: https://www.kaggle.com/datasets/anikannal/solar-power-generation-data